An Author's Starter Kit

 • Lastly, because I don't have the best handwriting, I recently asked MySign Studio to have a professional develop a really cool signature with a training guide so I could sign my books.
 You can see what it looks like on this TikTok.

-If you are just starting out, have a limited budget, or unsure of what direction you want to take your writing career, my blog readers, Anna and Holly, kindly sent in this resource reference as part of the kit.
+2023 Blog Update: If you are just starting out, have a limited budget, or unsure of what direction you want to take your writing career, my blog readers, Anna and Holly, kindly sent in this resource reference on saving money as part of the kit.
 Check it out!
 Lots of good info.

 So there you go!